-There are 3 critical differences between BigTable and BigQuery:
+There are 3 critical differences between Bigtable and BigQuery:

-A distributed database is a group of multiple, logically related databases distributed over a computer network.
+- A distributed database is a group of multiple logically related databases distributed over a computer network.

-Google developed the Google File System to meet the growing processing demands they encountered during the early 2000s; more specifically, to address the problems associated with the storage and analysis of vast numbers of web pages (indexing web content).
+Google has been a leader when it comes to cloud storage of big data.
+In the early 2000s, Google developed the Google File System to meet the growing processing demands they encountered when storing and analyzing vast numbers of web pages (indexing web content).
 GFS essentially provides efficient, reliable access to data using large clusters of commodity hardware.
 The MapReduce paper followed in 2004—outlining a distributed computing and analysis model for processing massive data sets with a parallel, distributed algorithm on a cluster.

 Table of Contents

-- How Xplenty Can Fuel Your Data Mining
+- How Xplenty Can Help with BigQuery

-The BigQuery platform utilizes a columnar storage paradigm that allows for much faster data scanning plus a tree architecture model that makes querying and aggregating results significantly more manageable and efficient.
-BigQuery provides the capability to integrate with the Apache Big Data ecosystem.
-Existing Hadoop/Spark and Beam workloads can read or write data directly from BigQuery.
+The BigQuery platform utilizes a columnar storage paradigm that allows for much faster data scanning, plus a tree architecture model that makes querying and aggregating results significantly more manageable and efficient.
+According to Google, BigQuery’s lightning-fast data processing can scan 35 billion rows in a matter of seconds.
+BigQuery provides the capability to integrate with the Apache big data ecosystem, and existing Hadoop/Spark and Beam workloads can also read or write data directly from BigQuery.

 Integrate Your Data Today!